bussilab/crescale/README.md

 # Stochastic cell rescaling

 This repository contains additional information related to the stochastic cell rescaling barostat presented in Bernetti and Bussi, Pressure control using stochastic cell rescaling, [arXiv:2006.09250](https://arxiv.org/abs/2006.09250) (2020).
-It also contains materials associated to the anisotropic version of the barostat (manuscript currently in preparation).
-More materials associated to the anisotropic version will be added soon (work in progress).
+It also contains materials associated to the anisotropic version of the barostat (manuscript submitted).

 ## Reference implementations